 Here, we consider two samples of within-household contact networks: one more complete but restricted to households with a young child, the other larger and more representative but with only one member's relations observed in each household, and both heterogeneous in household sizes and compositions.
 We wish to fit a probability model to these samples to pool their information and combine their strengths, which will allow us to learn about the social forces affecting the formation of their contacts (i.e., inference) and predict their unobserved relations or other households in the population (i.e., prediction and simulation).
 More generally, we seek to answer three questions: \begin{enumerate} \item What are we estimating when we jointly fit a model to multiple networks? \item What do we need to assume to combine information from multiple networks? \item How do we test these assumptions? \end{enumerate}

-In Section~\ref{sec:data}, we begin to address Question 1 by describing the datasets and applying the principles of model-based survey sampling inference to make explicit assumptions associated with inference from samples of networks that were previously left implicit.
-In Section~\ref{sec:model}, we review ERGM inference for missing data, introduce a parametrisation for jointly modelling an ensemble of networks, and discuss its inferential properties---and the requirements for valid inference, addressing Question 2.
+In Section~\ref{sec:data}, we begin to address Question 1 by describing the household contact datasets and applying the principles of model-based survey sampling inference to make explicit assumptions associated with inference from samples of networks that were previously left implicit.
+In Section~\ref{sec:model}, we review ERGM inference for missing data, describe a parametrisation for jointly modelling an ensemble of networks, and discuss its inferential properties---and the requirements for valid inference, addressing Question 2.
 We then consider in Section~\ref{sec:diagnostics} the different ways in which these requirements may be violated and combine missing data theory with classic generalised linear model (GLM) diagnostics to produce tools for diagnosing lack of fit in the proposed framework, addressing Question 3; and in addition propose fast model selection techniques for ERGMs for ensembles of networks.
-Finally, in Section~\ref{sec:application}, we apply these techniques to our original problem.
-Further details, discussion, and results are provided in Appendices~\ref{app:data-summaries}--\ref{app:extra-results}, referenced throughout this article.
+Finally, in Section~\ref{sec:application}, we apply these techniques to select and diagnose models for our data, and report our substantive findings.

+Further details, discussion, and results are provided in Appendices~\ref{app:data}--\ref{app:extra-results}, referenced throughout this article.
 When appendix figures and tables are referenced, they are prefixed by the appendix, e.g., Figure~B5 is Figure~5 from Appendix~B.